Regina B. Heldrich Science Building Tech Room (205)

 The Technician Timeclock system can be accessed via the following link: Time Clock.
 Please follow these policies regarding the timeclock:

 You should always clock in and clock out from a computer in the tech room.
-If you are in the field and have to leave after finishing a work order, you can clock out from a computer in the department you are working in.
+If you are in the field and have to leave after finishing a REQUEST, you can clock out from a computer in the department you are working in.

 Do not clock in or out from home!
 If you have forgotten to clock in or out, let your supervisor know as possible so your hours can be corrected